 The directors are responsible on behalf of the Registered Bank for the other information.
-The other information comprises the information in the Disclosure Statement in accordance with Schedule 2 of the Order on pages 2 to 13 and 92 to 101 that accompanies the financial statements, supplementary information, and the audit report.
+The other information comprises the information in the Disclosure Statement in accordance with Schedule 2 of the Order on pages 2 to 14 and 93 to 102 that accompanies the financial statements, supplementary information, and the audit report and the Climate Statement, which is expected to be made available to us after the date of the audit report.

-Our opinion on the financial statements and supplementary information does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-Our responsibility is to read the other information and consider whether it is materially inconsistent with the financial statements and supplementary information or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and consider whether it is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If so, we are required to report that fact.
 We have nothing to report in this regard.